Wal-Mart's Vudu launches on iPad without an app

-SAN FRANCISCO Wal-Mart Stores Inc's Vudu video-streaming service launches on Apple Inc's iPad on Wednesday, but it doesn't come with the type of app that's common on the best-selling tablet computer.
+SAN FRANCISCO Aug 9 Wal-Mart Stores Inc's (WMT.N) Vudu video-streaming service launches on Apple Inc's (AAPL.O) iPad on Wednesday, but it doesn't come with the type of app that's common on the best-selling tablet computer.

 Wal-Mart said iPad users can now go to vudu.com to buy or rent 20,000 movies and TV episodes to watch instantly.